fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 GM: Right, so call it Fair (+2) due to the penalty for alien technology.

 Brad: I’m peering at the alien controls in the engine room, tentatively pressing buttons and turning dials.
-(Rolls <span class="fate-dice">+--0</span>.)
+(Rolls <span>+--0.)
 I’m at zero—success at a minor cost.
 That just means a little more time, right?
 Several minutes?
-(See <span class="chapter-title">“How Much Time Is a Shi</span><span class="chapter-title">ft Worth?”</span> in _Fate Core_ on page 197.)
+(See “How Much Time Is a Shi<span>ft Worth?” in _Fate Core_ on page 197.)</span></span>

 GM: Sure, but you know that you’re **Getting Too Old for this Sh****, right?
 (The GM holds up a fate point to indicate that he is compelling the character’s aspect.)